benckx/liquibase-jooq-codegen-example/README.md

 ```

 Classes `PersonDao` and `Person` are generated during the Gradle build, directly from the Liquibase definition.
 This
-reduces the boilerplate of writing DAO code and SQL queries.
+reduces the boilerplate of writing DAO code and SQL queries in your application.

-During the Gradle build, the Liquibase definition is executed in a H2 in-memory DB, and the jOOQ DAO code is generated
+During the Gradle build, the Liquibase definition is executed in a H2 in-memory DB and from this DB we run jOOQ codegen
-based on this H2 schema.
-You can then use this generated code in your application.
+to generated the DAO code.

 # Code Generation

-Create Liquibase definition `liquibase-changelog.xml`:
+Create your Liquibase definition `liquibase-changelog.xml`:

 ```xml